-Third-party software that is likely to be featured in my content, could be but not limited to the likes of Photo-editing software and/or Gaming software.
+Third-party software that is likely to be featured in my content, could be but not limited to the likes of Photo-editing software and/or Game software.

 *I don’t currently have ad’s on my site but this may change in the future.

-In comforming with the EU’s General Data Protection Regulations (aka GDPR) I am sharing with you some of the ways data may be collected by intacting with my site.
+In conforming with the EU’s General Data Protection Regulations (aka GDPR) I am sharing with you some of the ways data may be collected by interacting with my site.

 The details below were generated via the Jetpack privacy tool.